khulnasoft/AiKit/docs/overview/contributing/setting_up.rst

    a.
 In the left panel select "System Interpreter".
    b.
 For Interpreter, select the default option which will be "/usr/bin/python3" the select "Create".
 #.
-Opening "Edit Run/Debug configurations" dialog -> "Edit Configurations..." and making sure that "Working directory" is empty in case of getting the "Can't run process: the working directory '\ivy' is invalid, it needs to be an absolute path" error.
+Opening "Edit Run/Debug configurations" dialog -> "Edit Configurations..." and making sure that "Working directory" is empty in case of getting the "Can't run process: the working directory '\aikit' is invalid, it needs to be an absolute path" error.
 #.
 Everyone using PyCharm with the latest docker image and facing issues after setting up everything.
 All you need to do is add the paths here once, and then go to :code:`File--> Save all` for this configuration to persist.
 Just as shown in the image below, The paths would be:

    .. code-block:: none